Russian pension reform hits vulnerable age group of over-50s

 A recent opinion poll shows Putin's approval ratings crashed this summer following the announcement of the pension reform, while an increasing number of Russians say they are ready to take to the streets to protest it.
 The president even made a televised address to the nation to explain the need for a higher retirement age and announce some concessions.

-Putin had initially tried to keep a distance from the politically sensitive issue.
-The plan to raise the pension age by five years -- to 60 for women and 65 for men by 2023 -- was announced by Prime Minister Dmitry Medvedev in June, on the day the World Cup kicked off in Russia.
+Putin had initially tried to keep a distance from the politically sensitive proposal.
+It was announced instead by Prime Minister Dmitry Medvedev in June -- on the day the World Cup kicked off in Russia.

+The plan was initially to raise the pension age by eight years to 63 for women and five years to 65 for men by 2023, though the increase for women was eventually trimmed to five years.

 The reform is Putin's most unpopular move in more than a decade.
 A recent survey by the Levada pollster shows that 53 per cent of Russians are ready to protest against the amendments and that 77 per cent would vote against them at a referendum.
 The surveys were held in July and August, with a margin of error of 3.4 percentage points.